waku-org/go-waku/docs/api/filter.md

 ### Options
 One of these options must be specified when instantiating a node supporting the waku relay protocol

-- `WitWakuFilter(isFullNode, opts ...pubsub.Option)` - enables the waku filter protocol and receives an optional list of options to configure the protocol
+- `WithWakuFilter(isFullNode, opts ...pubsub.Option)` - enables the waku filter protocol and receives an optional list of options to configure the protocol

 ## Adding a peer and receiving messages
 ```go